DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

     * The `bag-name` should match the copied bag.
     * The `userId` should match a value configured as a `dataSupplier` in `dd-vault-ingest-flow/etc/config.yml`.
     * The `<UUID>` should match the directory name
-* When using the deposit on a VM, create it at `dd-dtap/shared/<UUID>`, on the VM

-      cd /vagrant/shared/<UUID> ; chgrp -R deposits . ; chown -R dd-vault-ingest-flow .
 * To test updates you will need different UUIDs for each `example-bags/valid/revision*` and move them in proper order to the inbox, one by one after the previous completed.